 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 Identifying your construction firm’s strengths, weaknesses, opportunities, and threats could mean the difference between your company’s success and failure.

-By correctly conducting a Construction SWOT analysis you can, identify where you succeed and where you need improvement, you can adapt and your methods to help meet your goals, serve your target market, and carve out your market share in your niche.
+By correctly conducting a Construction SWOT analysis, you can identify where you succeed and where you need improvement.
+You can adapt your methods to help meet your goals, serve your target market, and carve out your market share in your niche.

 - 10 free marketing tools you can use for your construction company

 - How to create a marketing plan for your construction company

 - 10 Step Business Strategy for Your Baton Rouge Company

 - Best Affordable Websites for Contractors